 My counselling approach is Humanistic and relational, which simply means that I believe in the potential of all people.
 If you give us the right conditions, we can and will flourish.
 It is my job as counsellor to provide the 'right conditions' and for me this is all about our relationship, because it is very difficult to explore difficult feelings with someone we do not feel comfortable with.
 This is why I offer a free initial consultation.

 I am happy to work with a wide-range of mental health issues, but my areas of special interest are; Adverse Childhood Experiences and Low Self-Esteem.

 Training, qualifications & experience

-I have been involved with various mental health organisations over the last 7 years; including Anxiety UK, Samaritans and Leicester Counselling Centre.
+I have been involved with various mental health organisations over the last 10 years; including Anxiety UK, Samaritans and Leicester Counselling Centre.
 I have also worked for the National Lottery supporting winners and their families and have assisted Leicester City Council with supporting vulnerable adults in the community.
-In addition to the clients that I see in my private practice, I also work with people referred to me through Employee Assistance Programmes.
+In addition to the clients that I see in my private practice, I also work in prisons and with young people in school settings.

 My qualifications include:

 BSc (Hons) Counselling and Psychotherapy (1st Class), University of Coventry